Cullen sparks Wild in 6-3 win over Price, Canadiens

 Dumba responded deftly to a rough game Tuesday night, when his careless drop pass was intercepted by Winnipeg's Nikolaj Ehlers for an easy goal in a 2-1 win by the Jets.
 Dumba was benched by Boudreau after the turnover and criticized by the boss afterward, but Boudreau called this performance Dumba's best of the season.

-"We can't go anywhere without him being really good.
-He's one of our top-four defencemen , and we need our top-four defencemen to perform every night," Boudreau said.
+''We can't go anywhere without him being really good.
+He's one of our top-four defensemen, and we need our top-four defensemen to perform every night,'' Boudreau said.

 NOTES: Cullen has three goals and four assists in eight career games on his birthday.
 He played in his 1,500th game, including playoffs, which ranks 46th all-time and sixth among active players. ...
 Spurgeon snapped an 0-for-19 skid on the power play for the Wild. ...
 Gallagher has five goals in the last six games. ...
 Shaw scored for the first time this season.